pythonanywhere/flask-tutorials/tutorial-2.md

     {% endif %}

 Reload the website, then visit the login page again.
-Try entering an incorrect username and password, and click the "Log in" button -- you'll get a yellow warning at the top of the page.
-Now try logging in with the username "admin" and the password "secret": you'll be taken to the main front page.
+Try entering an incorrect username and password, and click the "Log in" button -- you'll be taken back to the login page, with a yellow warning at the top.
+Now try logging in with the username
+"admin" and the password "secret": you'll be taken to the main front page.

-That's actually quite a big step forward: now we have a login page that is checking credentials, which gives us the beginnings of some security.
-Let's get that committed: go to the tab where you have the bash console running, and use "git add" and "git commit".
+Even though we're not actually really logging in to anything, that's actually quite a big step forward: now we have a login page that is checking credentials, which gives us the beginnings of some security.
+Let's get that committed: go to the tab where you have the bash console running, and use "git status", "git diff", "git add" and "git commit" to make sure that then changes -- both in the template and in the Python code -- are stored away.

 So, the next step is to actually change the behaviour of the site based on whether the user is logged in or not.
+After all, that's what logging into something is actually meant to do!
+We'll allow people who are not logged in to see the site, but not change it.
+Only people who are logged in will be able to leave comments.

-For this, we're going to use an extension to the Flask web framework called "<a href="https://flask-login.readthedocs.io/en/latest/">flask-login</a>".
-Like "flask-sqlalchemy", which you'll remember we're using to talk to the database, "flask-login" is not part of Flask itself, but provides useful functionality that many sites find useful.
+For this, we're going to use an extension to the Flask web framework called "<a href="https://flask-login.readthedocs.io/en/latest/">Flask-Login</a>".
+Like Flask-Sqlalchemy, which you'll remember we're using to talk to the database, Flask-Login is not part of Flask itself, but provides useful functionality that many sites find useful.
 Conveniently enough, it is already installed on PythonAnywhere, so we can just use it without having to install anything.

-Go to the browser tab where you have the `flask_app.py` file open, and add an import line like this next to the one for flask-sqlalchemy:
+Go to the browser tab where you have the `flask_app.py` file open, and add an import line like this after the one for flask-sqlalchemy:

     from flask_login import login_user, LoginManager, UserMixin

+This will tell Python which bits of Flask-Login we need to use.
+Note that although the name of the extension is Flask-Login with a dash, the thing you import from uses an underscore -- this is because Python treats dashes as minus signs for arithmetic, so you can't put them inside identifiers.

-Next, just after the line where we set up the database, which looks like this:
+Next, just after the line that we already have where we set up the database, which looks like this:

     db = SQLAlchemy(app)